Timbavati Game Reserve

 During the breeding season, the programme monitors natural and artificial nests in the Timbavati, Klaserie and Umbabat to determine the success of each breeding attempt to determine why certain groups are more successful at breeding than others.
 Second-hatched chicks are also harvested and hand-reared for wild-release and breeding programmes.

-With the use of satellite transmitters attached to an individual in each group, movements are tracked, and home range size and habitat use calculated.
-This information help to understand what habitats Ground-Hornbills favour or avoid and why.
+With the use of satellite transmitters attached to an individual in each group, movements are tracked, and home range size and habitat use are calculated.
+This information helps to understand what habitats Ground-Hornbills favour or avoid and why.

 Panthera Leopard Research